 Prior approvals for the site (and surrounding development) included conditions of approval to implement these master plan improvements.
-See Finding for a discussion of trails-related Condition 7 of CSP-12001.
-A condition recommended by the trails coordinator to provide additional crosswalks and a bike rack has been included in the Recommendation section of this report to complement the other bicycle and pedestrian improvements to be provided for the development.
+See Finding 8 for a discussion of trails-related Condition 7 of CSP-12001.
+A condition of this approval requires additional crosswalks and a bike rack to complement the other bicycle and pedestrian improvements to be provided for the development.